top of page

 American rapper The Musalini in the upper part of the picture looking at the camera wearing a hooded jacket with a torn paper effect between him and the lower part of the picture with DJ King Flows Mixtape Addict and sponsor logos, colour image.

 French DJ and producer DJ King Flow has announced the playlist and special guest for the latest episode of his renowned weekly show, Mixtape Addict.
 This week’s segment includes an exclusive interview with the esteemed The Musalini, further solidifying the show’s reputation as a leading platform for underground hip-hop culture.
-Scientific Sound Asia, a significant player in the Asian music industry, continues to back the series as a radio station, event organiser, and DJ agency.
+Scientific Sound Asia, a significant player in the Asian music industry, continues to back the series as a radio station, music news site, event organiser, and DJ agency.

 DJ King Flow, an exceptional talent from France, began his musical career at the age of 14 and has since established a distinct presence in the international hip-hop scene.
 Known for his dynamic mixtapes and innovative outlook, he has been praised for pushing genre boundaries while staying true to hip-hop’s core traditions.

 At the cutting edge of modern hip-hop production, DJ King Flow is celebrated for his inventive mixing techniques and genre-crossing creativity.
-His collaborations with influential artists such as Ras Kass, Torae, Juicy J, Tragedy Khadafi, O.C., and Khujo Goodie of Goodie Mob highlight his versatility and widespread respect within the global rap community.
+His collaborations with influential artists such as Ras Kass, Torae, Juicy J, Tragedy Khadafi, O.C., and Khujo Goodie of Goodie Mob highlight his versatility and widespread respect within the global rap music community.

 His music crosses borders, acting as a powerful medium for storytelling, emotion, and cultural exchange.
 Through unwavering dedication to his craft, DJ King Flow continues to inspire both new artists and long-time fans, establishing himself as a leading figure in contemporary hip-hop.